Take the Steps to Certification

 - Exam Outlines – Exam Outlines have been developed by (ISC)² to provide you with basic information about the domains covered in each specific examination.

-- Create an account with Pearson VUE and schedule your exam.
-By doing this,you will be attesting to the truth of your assertions regarding professional experience, and legally committing to the adherence of the (ISC)2 Code of Ethics.
+- Complete the Examination Agreement, attesting to the truth of your assertions regarding professional experience, and legally committing to the adherence of the (ISC)² Code of Ethics.

 - Submit the examination fee.